 Cats do lots of things that make our minds curious about their behavior, and cat licking falls high on that list.
-And not just that, but why cats lick certain things.
-When it comes to cat licking behavior, “why does my cat lick plastic” is something that many cat owners often wonder about.
+And not just that, but why do cats lick certain things?
+When it comes to cat licking behavior, “Why does my cat lick plastic” is something that many cat owners often wonder about.
 We know that cats like to lick, and not as much as dogs per se, but some cats like to lick often.

 When your cat licks you, they typically do this because they literally want to taste what it is that they smell—which is you!
 So, all that licking just means that they happen to be drawn to your specific perfume.

-So, in regards to why do cats lick plastic, there are a few specific reasons why cats do this.
+So, in regards to why cats lick plastic, there are a few specific reasons why cats do this.
 Let’s break it down for, cat lovers!

 First off, there’s a difference between licking plastic and eating plastic.
 Both humans and animals can develop an eating disorder known as Pica.
 When humans or pets suffer from this condition, it causes them to crave items that are typically undesirable and not intended for consumption.
 Should your cat be trying to ingest plastic regularly, medical intervention is absolutely necessary.

 A Sound They Want to Taste—Literally!